Supporting your move toward mental wellness

 CONS: Therapy isn't easy; it requires time, effort and a degree of vulnerability.
 Additionally, therapy can bring up uncomfortable thoughts and feelings.

 The frequency of therapy sessions will depend on your individual needs and goals.
-Clients are advised to attend therapy once a week to start, and reduce frequency as their situation improves.
+In some situations, clients are advised to attend therapy once a week to start, and reduce frequency as their situation improves.
 We will work together to develop a personalized treatment plan.

 Psychotherapy is generally considered a slower process that provides lifelong results.
 Some people may seek therapy for weeks, while others may seek therapy for years, or even decades.
 The duration of therapy will greatly depend on an individual's goals, resources, history, and current situation.